bdusell/semiring-einsum/docs/index.rst

 the box and can be extended to support additional semirings.
-It can also offer better performance than the built-in :py:func:`torch.einsum` function and makes the memory-execution time tradeoff configurable, allowing you to run large einsum operations that might otherwise be impossible given standard hardware constraints.
+It can also offer better performance than the built-in :py:func:`torch.einsum` function and makes the memory-execution time tradeoff configurable, allowing you to run large einsum operations that might otherwise be impossible given typical hardware constraints.

 This einsum implementation was specifically designed to be memory-efficient.